alechenninger/roger/README.md

 ...then what you want is a queue!

 > **NOTE:** This library implements _at least once_ guaranteed delivery, which means it is still
-> possible for a message to be "heard" and processed more than once.
+> possible for a change to be "heard" and processed more than once.

 To do this we use a locking algorithm that coordinates multiple listeners.